CS798-SHM/CS789-SW-Engineering-Project/README.md

   <br/><br/>
   **Proposed work**

-  Our proposed work is to optimize the COSTER tool [1] with a swarm intelligence (SI) algorithm.
-Moreover, it focuses on parameter tuning to optimize the used algorithm of refining the candidate list.
+  Our proposed work is to optimize the COSTER tool [1] with Particle Swarm Optimization (PSO) algorithm.
+Moreover, it focuses on parameter tuning to optimize the used algorithm of refining the candidate list of FQN for API element.

   <br/><br/>